wonjunee/visualization/final_project/parsing_data.md

     ('MAF', 7)

-Above is the list of top **15** destinations that will be used in the data visualization project.
+Above is the list of top **30** names of airports that will be used in the data visualization project.

 ```python